Medical College for Women and Hospital: Board of trustees

 The college's board of trustees consists of the four founding members, with the former President of Bangladesh professor A.Q.M.
 Badruddoza Chowdhury as the chairman, late National Professor M R Khan as the executive chairman, professor A M Mujibul Haq as the member secretary, and late professor Suraiya Jabeen as the founder treasurer.

 Recognition

 The college is recognised by the Bangladesh Medical and Dental Council.
 MCW&H is listed in the World Directory of Medical Schools formerly maintained by the World Health Organization and now maintained as the Avicenna Directory for Medicine.
-This listing entitles the graduates of MCW&H to recognition all over the world.
+This listing entitles the graduates of MCW&H to be recognized all over the world.
 Graduates of MCW&H are eligible for limited registration with the General Medical Council of United Kingdom.
 They are also eligible to take the United States Medical Licensing Examination.
 The degree is also recognized by the Medical Council of India.
 The degree is also recognized by the California Medical Board.